 In August 2019, Gartner published their respected report and Magic Quadrant for Enterprise Low-Code Application Platforms.
 In this trends blog, we at Sappience, try to give some highlights based on the Magic Quadrant and share our insights

-At the very beginning you can check this page for additional information of what are Low-Code Platforms, their evolution and the benefits they bring on the table for businesses.
+At the very beginning, you can check this page for additional information on what are Low-Code Platforms, their evolution, and the benefits they bring on the table for businesses.
 Gartner adds couple more clarifications about the market definition: “no-code” application platforms are part of the Low-Code Application Platforms (LCAP) market; Citizen Developers are often associated with no-code application development.

 Before moving forward to the Magic Quadrant, let’s check the Gartner’s market planning assumption.
 Two are the major strategic assumptions:

 - The first one is that by 2024, three-quarters of large enterprises will be using at least four low-code development tools for both IT application development and citizen development initiatives.

 - And the second is that in 5 years from now, low-code application development will be responsible for more than 65% of application development activity.

 *Figure 1 – Magic Quadrant for Enterprise Low-Code Application Platforms

 *This graphic was published by Gartner, Inc. as part of a larger research document and should be evaluated in the context of the entire document.
 The Gartner document is available upon request from Microsoft.
 Gartner does not endorse any vendor, product or service depicted in its research publications, and does not advise technology users to select only those vendors with the highest ratings or other designation.
 Gartner research publications consist of the opinions of Gartner’s research organization and should not be construed as statements of fact.
 Gartner disclaims all warranties, expressed or implied, with respect to this research, including any warranties of merchantability or fitness for a particular purpose.